-After being notified of a candidate location, DPW staff would conduct a parking inventory on those blocks.
+After an area receives RPP designation, DPW staff would conduct a parking inventory over the course of a fall or spring month to determine if less than 85 percent of on-street spaces are occupied at specific times of day or days of the week.
 This inventory would consist of observing utilization rates during working hours, identifying parking constraints such as emergency vehicle access, and identifying the source of non-resident parking demand.
-To ensure that Strategy #4 will not impact the JIPMP, commuter permits should not be issued on streets where demand is projected to come primarily from one of the institutions.
+To ensure that Strategy #2 will not impact the JIPMP, commuter permits should not be issued on streets where demand is projected to come primarily from one of the institutions.

 DPW staff would then prepare a memorandum documenting the parking count and analysis to the Public Works Commission.
 The Public Works Commission would then decide whether or not they would like to propose an add-on strategy to use the excess parking spaces in the specific residential area or block for commuter parking passes.
-With data on the availability of parking and the number of surplus on-street public spaces in a given residential area or block, the Public Works Commission and other City staff:
+With data on the availability of parking and the number of surplus on-street public spaces in a given residential area or block, the Public Works Commission and other City staff will propose: